-The first people of Greece lived over 40,000 years ago and had a simple farming lifestyle, but they also survived off of hunting and gathering.
-The first Greek civilization were the Minoans.
-The Minoans lived during Greece’s Bronze Age from 1600-1100 BC and helped make way for Ancient Greece.
+The first people of Greece lived over 40,000 years ago and had a simple farming lifestyle, but they also survived on hunting and gathering.
+The first Greek civilization was the Minoans.
+The Minoans lived during Greece’s Bronze Age from 1600 to 1100 BC and helped make way for Ancient Greece.

 However, there are plenty of hotels in Greece too.
 If you would prefer to stay in a hotel, you should expect to spend about 75 Euros or $82 US dollars per night for a nice hotel.
 But Greece is also full of luxury resorts, which can easily cost thousands per night if you have a high budget.

 Other big parts of your budget will be your food, drink, and entertainment.
-Greece has a Mediterranean based cuisine which incorporates vegetables, olive oil, fish, meat, and wine into the palate.
+Greece has a Mediterranean-based cuisine that incorporates vegetables, olive oil, fish, meat, and wine into the palate.
 Amygdalota is a Greek almond cookie that is often enjoyed with a cup of coffee.
-Dolmadakia are grape leaves with meat and rice.
-Gyros are perhaps the most famous, which is meat wrapped inside a pita with Tzatziki sauce, onions, lettuce, and tomato.

 How to Get Around